Why would a company sell or factor its receivables?

 Benefits of A/R factoring include:

-- Fast funding for your business within five days
+- Fast funding for your business within three to five days.

-- Eliminate long receivable cycles – establishing more cash flow
+- Eliminate long receivable cycles – creating more cash flows.

 What is the factoring of your accounts receivable?

-Receivable factoring is a form of financing that involves selling accounts receivable invoices at a discount.
-With this type of financing, your business sells invoices to Bankers Factoring (third party), who then pays you – bypassing the wait for customer payment.
-The funds from these sales are often deposited directly into your bank account within 24 hours or less.
+Receivable factoring is a form of financing that means selling accounts receivable invoices at a small discount to face value.
+With this type of funding, your business sells invoices to Bankers Factoring (third party), who then pays you – breaking the wait for customer payment.
+The funds from these sales are often kept directly into your bank account within 24 hours or less.
+We are an award winning accounts receivable factoring company.

 Related article: A Comprehensive Guide to Factoring Invoices